-Look For Trouble: Play a monster from your hand and fight it, just as if you had found it when you kicked open the door.
+Look For Trouble: Play a monster from your hand and fight it, just as though you had found it when you kicked open the door.

 Loot The Room: Draw a second card from the Door deck, face down, and place it in your hand.

 (3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below, or give the excess cards to the player with the lowest Level.
-If other players you to five or below, or give the excess cards to the player with the lowest Level.
 If other players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
 If YOU are the lowest or tied for lowest, just discard the excess.